...

-Rokkōsan Pasture – The Best Spot in Kobe to Meet the Farm Animals
+Rokkōsan Pasture: The Best Spot in Kobe to Meet Animals

-For all the farm animal lovers, you will have a lot of fun at Rokkōsan Pasture (神戸市立 六甲山牧場) meeting their sheep, goats, horses, rabbits, and even guinea pigs!
-Especially the sheep, although they graze on grassland, they are used to human beings around them.
-So unlike some sheep in other pastures that will start escaping from you when there is still a long distance between you and them, some sheep at Rokkōsan Pasture will run towards you suddenly (≧▽≦).
+For all the farm animal lovers, you will have a lot of fun at Rokkōsan Pasture (神戸市立 六甲山牧場), meeting their sheep, goats, horses, rabbits, and even guinea pigs!
+Especially the sheep: although they graze on grassland, they are used to being around humans.
+So unlike some sheep in other pastures that will start escaping from you when there is still a long distance between you and them, some sheep at Rokkosan Pasture will run towards you suddenly (≧▽≦).

 © Kobe Tourism Bureau

-Important: Accordingly to the Japanese legislation to prevent infectious diseases in animals.
-Please refrain from entering Rokko Pasture if you have been in Japan for less than 7 days.
-Note that even if you have satisfied this condition, clothes, shoes, and accessories that have been worn overseas in the past 4 months cannot be worn in the pasture.
+Important: According to the Japanese legislation to prevent infectious diseases in animals.
+Please refrain from entering Rokkosan Farm if you have been in Japan for less than 7 days.
+Note that even if you have satisfied this condition, clothes, shoes, and accessories worn overseas in the past 4 months cannot be worn in the pasture.

-If your belonging can’t fit into the medium locker, you can check it in at the north ticket gate for 200 yen
+Tip: If your belongings can’t fit into the medium locker, you can check them in at the north ticket gate for 200 yen.

 Meeting the Animals at Rokkōsan Pasture